babynus/projeqtor/projeqtor/docs/user/CommonSections.rst

      - User who created the attachment.

-.. rubric:: Select an attachment
+.. rubric:: the attachment

 * Select an attachment depends on whether is a file or a hyperlink.

+  * Click on |buttonAdd| to add an attachment file to an item.
+See: :ref:`To upload a file<attachment-file>`
+  * Click on |buttonIconDelete| to delete an attachment.
+  * Click on |iconLink| to add hyperlink to an item.
   * Click on |iconDownload| to download attachment file.
   * Click on |iconLink| to access to hyperlink.

-.. rubric:: Document viewer

-* Document viewer available for files: image, text, PDF and hyperlinks.
-* Click on the icon.

-.. rubric:: Delete an attachment

-* Click on |buttonIconDelete| to delete an attachment.

-.. raw:: latex

-    \newpage

-.. rubric:: Add an attachment

-* Click on |buttonAdd| to add an attachment file to an item.

-  * Dialog box "Attachment file" will be displayed.

-* Click on |iconLink| to add hyperlink to an item.

-  * Dialog box "Hyperlink" will be displayed.

 .. _attachment-file:

- .. compound:: **Attachment file**

-     .. note:: To upload a file
+.. note:: **To upload a file**

    * Select file with "Browse" button or drop the file in "drop files here" area.
    * Attached files are stored on server side.
-        * Attachments directory is defined in :ref:`Global parameters <file-directory-section>` screen.
+   * Attachments directory is defined in :ref:`Global parameters<file-directory-section>` screen.

     .. figure:: /images/GUI/COMMON_BOX_attachmentFile.png
        :alt: Dialog box - Attachment for file